coding-sensei/dividend-portfolio-tracker/tampermonkey_scripts/README.md

 be pasted into the GoogleSheets or any other program that wants to use the JSON data.

 ###Known issues:
-- currency won't calculate correct price
+- Currency won't always calculate correct price
-- holdings from copies won't be included
+- You'll not get holdings from people you're copying